 Lending Expertise to the Council’s Leaders

-The Council’s Board of Advisors is a volunteer committee that provides advice to the Council’s Board of Governors on a quarterly basis.
+The Council’s Board of Advisors is a volunteer committee that provides advice to the Council’s Board of Governors.
 The board brings together experienced members of the business, nonprofit, higher education, and foreign policy communities to ensure the Council’s scholarly, philanthropic, and professional development programs are an effective resource for members and the general public.

 The Council is currently forming the first advisory board.
 Members will be drawn from five general groups:

 - Representatives of the Council’s partner organizations;